llamasearchai/OpenPerturbation/README.md

 ## Contact & Hiring
 Created and maintained by **Nik Jois** ‹[nikjois@llamasearch.ai](mailto:nikjois@llamasearch.ai)›.
 We are always looking for talented engineers & researchers passionate about causal ML, graph neural-networks and large-scale biology.
 Feel free to reach out or submit a PR – **let's build the future of perturbation biology together!**

+## About
+See the full project background, vision and architecture in the [About](https://llamasearchai.github.io/OpenPerturbation/about/) section of the documentation.